 The lateral surface area of prism = base perimeter × height

 There are seven types of prisms based on the shape of the bases of prisms.
 The bases of different types of prisms are different so are the formulas to determine the surface area of the prism.
-See the table below to understand this concept behind the surface area of various prism:
+Observe the table given below to understand this concept behind the surface area of various prisms:

 |Shape||Base||Surface Area of Prism = (2 × Base Area) + (Base perimeter × height)|